nullgr/instant-validation/README.md

 // submit button callback
 onFormSend() {
   validator.showAllErrors();
-  this.setState({ submitPressed: true }); // update component state, to invoke rerender if (!validator.isFormValid()) {
+  this.setState({ submitPressed: true }); // update component state, to invoke re-render if (!validator.isFormValid()) {
     return; // do no send invalid form
   }